-The first bus leaves at 5.30 a.m. but there will be dozens of people queuing from 4.30 a.m., or even earlier, who are eager to be the first on.
+The first bus leaves at 5.30 a.m. but there will be dozens of people queuing from 4.30 a.m., or even earlier, who are eager to be the first on (note that this will now have changed due to the 2019 ticket changes).
 It's worth knowing that Machu Picchu is less busy (although it's always pretty busy) before 11 a.m and so it really is worth trying to go up there early so you can at least enjoy it in relative calm before the tour group hordes arrive.

 For the return trip to Cusco, you can do the above in reverse or, if you can't face more walking, use our guide to how to do it on the cheap with public transport.

 The accommodation in Aguas Calientes is pretty subpar, compared to the rest of the country, and it's also overpriced.

 On the plus side, you really won't be spending that long in your hostel anyway!

 One word of advice is to book early - we left our reservations until a couple of days before and the vast majority of properties were fully booked.
 Granted, we were a group of four and it was high season, but be aware that given the popularity of Machu Picchu, this will always be a town at high capacity.

 slow travel is key to enjoying this experience